sanying123/documentation/using-the-api/reference.md

 POST `/api/v3/public/orgs/{organization id}/application/{application id}/vulnerabilities/page/{page number}`

+If the page is outside of the possible range, you receive an empty result set.

 To obtain results for a specific application version, use

 POST `/api/v3/public/orgs/{organization id}/application/{application id}/version/{version}/vulnerabilities`

 Note that this request also supports `/page/{page number}`.

-If either of these pages are outside of the possible range, you receive an empty result set.

 ### Filtering an Application's Vulnerabilities